arcus/education_modules/r_basics_transform_data/r_basics_transform_data.md

 We also have to consider using parenthesis to ensure the proper order of operations when we have more than two conditions we're considering.
 Just like you need to think about parentheses in math, you might have to do the same thing with logical conditions!

-The order of operations for boolean algebra, from highest to lowest priority, is NOT, then AND, then OR.
+The order of operations for boolean algebra, from highest to lowest priority, is **NOT**, then **AND**, then **OR**.
 Forgetting to account for order of operations is a common mistake by novice users of boolean logic.

 On the previous page, we suggested a complex condition we want to filter for.
 We wanted to preserve rows that meet one or both of the following conditions: